Steven D. Lando

 Tax Partner, Tax Leader of Anchin’s Services Group

-Steven's expertise is in the area of tax planning and compliance, specializing in income and estate tax planning, wealth preservation, and compliance for federal, international, state and local taxes.
-His practice consists of law firms and attorneys, high net worth families, and a diverse group of business enterprises including hedge funds, acquisition companies, technology businesses, real estate owners and developers throughout the United States and in other various countries.
+Steven's expertise is in the area of tax and strategic planning, specializing in income and estate tax planning, wealth preservation, and compliance for federal, international and a heavy focus on state & local taxes.
+His practice consists of law firms and attorneys, high net worth families, and a diverse group of business enterprises including public relations, media & advertising firms, hedge funds, acquisition companies, technology businesses, real estate owners and developers throughout the United States and in other various countries.

-Steven has consulted with numerous groups and law firms on minimizing tax consequences of converting from a PC to an LLP, on establishing sophisticated pension plans to maximize owner contributions without undue burden on the business, on mergers & acquisitions, and on tax planning for investment decisions.
+Steven has consulted with numerous groups and law firms on Paycheck Protection Loans, state and local nexus and the implications of a remote workforce, minimizing tax consequences of converting from a PC to an LLP, on establishing sophisticated pension plans to maximize owner contributions without undue burden on the business, on mergers & acquisitions, and on tax planning for investment decisions.

-Steven has lectured to members of banks, law firms, real estate companies and most recently presented on “The State of State and Local Taxation and How it Impacts Your Law Firm” to the ALA.
+Steven has lectured to members of banks, law firms, real estate companies and most recently presented on the Paycheck Protection Program to the Association of Legal Administrators (“ALA”).
+He has also presented “The State of State and Local Taxation and How it Impacts Your Law Firm” to the ALA.
 He has written for publications such as the New York Law Journal and Law Office Administrator.
-He has served on the State and Local, and Interstate Taxation Committees of the New York State Society of Certified Public Accountants (NYSSCPA) for a number of years.
+He previously served on the State and Local, and Interstate Taxation Committees of the New York State Society of Certified Public Accountants (NYSSCPA) for a number of years.